mdibl/package_downloads/blat/readme.md

  - [The Package Config File](#the-package-config-file)(blat_package.cfg)
  - [The Package Dependencies File](#the-package-dependencies-file)(blat_dependencies.cfg)

-Since we do not intall blat from source, we download binaries from the download site - the install of this package uses the the install_binaries.sh script instead of blat specific install script to copy the downloaded executables to the specified bin directory.
+Blat is one of the tools we do not intall from source,instead we download binaries from the download site.
+The main install script then calls the install_binaries.sh script to copy the downloaded executables to the specified bin directory.

 ## The Package Config File